Othello42/Othello42-libft-tester/README.md

 ## Setting up
 Tester is setup to run in a directory NEXT to your libft directory.
 Here it looks for the makefile and the libft.a file.
-Adjust PROJECT if it is elsewhere.
+Adjust PROJECT to where libft.a is.

 Tester is setup to look for .c files in your libft directory.
-[FILE NOT FOUND] errors could be caused by bad PATH directions.
+[FILE NOT FOUND] errors could be caused by bad SRC_PATH directions.
-Adjust PATH in h_function_names.h to where your source files are.
+Adjust SRC_PATH to where your source files are.